The Book of Laughter and Forgetting: Part Five: Litost

 It starts with introducing Kristyna, who develops a romantic relationship with a student studying philosophy and poetry.
 Then, it explains the Czech word litost, which the author says cannot be accurately translated into any other language.
 Litost is, according to Kundera, "a state of torment created by the sudden sight of one's own misery."
 Litost seems to be always present in the student whom Kristyna loves, and this feeling is also one of the reasons that he broke up with his former girlfriend.

 His professor, nicknamed Voltaire, invites the student to an evening gathering of the great poets of the country.
 However, the student has a date with Kristyna that night and refuses to go to the gathering.
 He then meets Kristyna on the day the gathering is held.
 He is surprised to find her tacky, gaudy and simplistic in the city setting and decides to go to the meeting.
 He tells her about it and she is fascinated by it and wants the student to go there so as not to miss the chance.
 The student agrees and goes to the meeting.
 He meets the great poets and listens to their arguments and insults to each other.
 Through this he learns a lot of things.
 He asks one of the poets, named Goethe by the author, to inscribe one of his books and then gives the book to Kristyna as a gift.
 He returns to his home and finds Kristyna waiting for him.
 She is moved by the inscription.
 They do not have sex but feels each other's immense love.
 The student tries several times to get Kristyna to separate her two legs, but Kristyna fears that this will make her pregnant, which threatens her life.
 So she keeps saying that by doing this she will die.
 The student misinterprets that she will die from the immense love from him if they are separated from each other for a long time.
 He is deeply moved.
 He soon falls asleep and wakes up next morning, finding a note in his coat from Kristyna.
 After thinking over their night, he realizes that he misinterpreted her statement last night.
 He feels Litost but cannot take revenge for Kristyna has already left.

 One of the poets approaches him and fills him with glory, relieving the student's despair.

 Part Six: The Angels

 Returning to Tamina, the author parallels her struggles with the death of his father.
 She travels on a mysterious boat ride to an island where she is stranded with many children.
-The children taunt her and she doesn't mind, but eventually she tries to escape and drowns.
+The children taunt her and she does not mind, but eventually she tries to escape and drowns.